 I really battle with this honest view of myself.
 Because I’ve had glimpses of glory when I’ve been aware enough to ask for perspective from the Holy Spirit.
 And those moments formed my world view that putting others first is a blessed way to live.
 Although grateful for those moments of breakthrough, I often fall back into doing-it-apart-from-Christ mode – also known as, all about me.

 My husband and I have started attending a church just outside of DC.
-The church had a breakfast Easter Sunday and at our table there was a gal originally from Venezuela, one from Honduras, another from Ethiopia, a young man who seemed introverted, and a white couple who work in influential government jobs.
+The church had a breakfast Easter Sunday and at our table there was a gal originally from Venezuela, one from Honduras, another from Ethiopia, a young man who seemed to have a disability, and a white couple who work in influential government jobs.
 I had been told you could be sitting at that church with a homeless person on one side and a millionaire on the other.
 That is no exaggeration.
 I like that.
 I really like that.

 So what does that have to do with my ego-centric thoughts?
 Living in a diverse community is a great reminder that it is not all about me.
 I bet that homeless guy in the pew didn’t expect his life to go the way it has gone.
 I bet that influential couple doesn’t attend church in spite of their influential life filling every longing of their hearts.
 I bet those women who made moves from other countries didn’t get what they deserved: warm welcomes, recognition of their innate value as a human being, a community coming along side them to soften the culture shock and loneliness.
 I bet that young man rarely feels he’s the center of positive attention.